DataFire/Integrations/integrations/generated/epa_gov_cwa/README.md

   * p_sic4 `string`: Standard Industrial Classification (SIC) Code Filter Alternate 3.
 Enter the first 2, 3 or 4 SIC code digits to filter results to facilities having those code prefixes.
 As this alternative does not utilize an index, p_sic2 will generally be quicker.
   * p_fa `string`: Federal Agency.
 1 character or 5-character values; may contain multiple comma-separated values.
 ALL will retrieve all facilities where the federal agency code is not null.
 Use the Federal Agencies lookup service to obtain a list of values.
   * p_ff `string` (values: Y): Federal Facility Indicator Flag.
 Enter Y to restrict searches to federal facilities.
-  * p_act `string` (values: Y, N, A): Active Permits/Facilities Flag.
+  * p_act `string`: Active Permits/Facilities Flag.
 Provide Y or N to filter results to facilities with active permits.
+A Y will select ICIS NPDES permits with a status of effective, continued, or expired.
   * p_maj `string` (values: Y, N): Major Facility Flag.
 Enter Y to restrict results to Major facilities only.
   * p_mact `string`: CAA Maximum Achievable Control Technology (MACT) Subpart codes (alpha ID between 1 and 7 characters) applicable to the facility.
   * p_fea `string` (values: W, N): Formal Enforcement Actions [within / not within] specified date range indicator.
 The date range is determined by parameters p_fead1 and p_fead2 or by parameter p_feay.